Wakapedia/ComfyUI-WanVideoWakawave/README.md

 - Order matters - earlier LoRAs have more influence
 - Use presets to save working combinations
 - Disable LoRAs to A/B test their impact
+- **File Sizes:** Check the file size display to monitor VRAM usage
+  - Larger LoRAs (500MB+) may require more VRAM
+  - Use the combined total to plan your system resource allocation
+  - File sizes are cached on startup for quick reference

 ### Prompt Tips:
 - **Main subject**: Weight 1.1-1.3